National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 1. Collection, handling, and possession of listed corals that are acquired lawfully through an ESA section 10(a)(1)(A) permit or through one of the exceptions in this rule; or

 2. Activities that result in incidental take authorized by an incidental take statement issued through a biological opinion pursuant to section 7 or permitted through section 10(a)(1)(B) of the ESA.

 Based on available information, we believe the following categories of activities are those most likely to result in a violation of the ESA section 9 prohibitions.
 We emphasize that whether a violation results from a particular activity is entirely dependent upon the facts and circumstances of each incident.
 The mere fact that an activity may fall within one of these categories does not mean that the specific activity will cause a violation; due to such factors as location and scope, specific actions may not result in direct or indirect adverse effects on the species.
 Further, an activity not listed may in fact result in a violation.
-However, the following types of activities are those that may be most likely to violate the prohibitions in section 9, which are being extended to the listed corals through this rule:
+However, the following types of activities are those that may be most Start Printed Page 64275likely to violate the prohibitions in section 9, which are being extended to the listed corals through this rule:

 1. Removing, damaging, poisoning, or contaminating elkhorn or staghorn corals.

 2. Removing, poisoning, or contaminating plants, wildlife, or other biota required by listed corals for feeding, sheltering, or other essential behavioral patterns.